Bill O’Reilly Responds To Bombshell ‘New York Times’ Sexual Harassment Report

 “Just like other prominent and controversial people, I’m vulnerable to lawsuits from individuals who want me to pay them to avoid negative publicity.
 In my more than 20 years at Fox News Channel, no one has ever filed a complaint about me with the Human Resources Department, even on the anonymous hotline.
 But most importantly, I’m a father who cares deeply for my children and who would do anything to avoid hurting them in any way.
 And so I have put to rest any controversies to spare my children.
 The worst part of my job is being a target for those who would harm me and my employer, the Fox News Channel.
 Those of us in the arena are constantly at risk, as are our families and children.
 My primary efforts will continue to be to put forth an honest TV program and to protect those close to me.”

+Parenthetically, O’Reilly would hardly be the first high-visibility celebrity to write a check to settle a lawsuit for what they often consider nuisance value rather than run up big legal fees in a public trial.

-In a statement last night, O’Reilly’s lawyer said that a lawsuit is under consideration to defend his client’s reputation, but there was indication as to whom would be named as defendants.
+In a statement last night, O’Reilly’s lawyer said that a lawsuit is under consideration to defend his client’s reputation, but there was no indication as to whom would be named as defendants.

 Fox News CEO and founder Roger Ailes famously exited the company in July 2016 after former anchor Gretchen Carlson accused him of sexual harassment.
 Carlson reportedly received a $20 million out-of-court settlement check, while Ailes left with a $40 million golden parachute after an internal investigation.
 In a lawsuit filed in New Jersey Superior Court, Carlson claimed that she was wrongfully terminated on June 23, 2016, as a result of allegedly refusing Ailes’ sexual advances.
 Ailes denied the allegations and insisted at the time that her contract went unrenewed because of low ratings.